Emma R Andersson, Principle Investigator

-Simona Hankeova, PhD Student
+Simona Hankeova, postdoc (former KI-MU program PhD student)

-Jingyan He, PhD student
+Jingyan He, PhD student (CSC program)

 I received my Master degree from Zhengzhou University in China, majoring in reproductive medicine.
 This year, I moved to Sweden and joined Prof. Andersson’s lab at the Department of Cell and Molecular Biology (CMB) to continue my studies.
 My passion for research is extremely strong and I am very interested in the cutting-edge new technique ultrasound-guided nano-injection.